 What to Expect During an Appointment:

-- All papers, presentations, and speeches are read out loud (either by the writer or
+- Generally, all papers, presentations, notes, and speeches are read out loud (either

-- We will ask the writer what he, she, or they think about their paper in addition to sharing
+- We will ask the student what he, she, or they think about their work in addition to

-our ideas.
-Our tutoring is suggestion-based, which means writers do not have to make
+sharing our ideas.
+Our tutoring is suggestion-based, which means students do not have

-- We will e-mail a writer's professor -- if she, he, or they so choose -- to confirm
+- We will e-mail a student's advisor and/or professor -- if she, he, or they so choose

-they had an appointment with us.
-We just ask that the writers remind us they want
+-- to confirm they had an appointment with us.
+We just ask that the students remind